Azure/FTALive-Sessions/content/networking/private-endpoints/dns-pe-scenarios.md

 If you are using a Windows Server DNS, the conditional forwarder to send the traffic to the Azure IP would look like:

 ![Picture of DNS settings on Vnet](img/dns-vnet-example.png)

+### Azure Firewall as DNS Proxy

+An Azure Firewall has a DNS Proxy that enables it to receive DNS requests and forward them to another location.
+This can be helpful for some resolution paths, but because it cannot send to multiple locations, it doesn't work for scenarios where you need to send some traffic to the Azure DNS resolver, and some traffic to an on-prem resource.

 ### Conditional Forwarders in Windows Server